hsnlab/escape/pox/ext/doc/source/index.rst

                             programs, interfaces, veth parts and junk files ...                   optional POX modules

-During a test or development the ``-d`` flag is almost necessary.
+During a test or development the ``--debug`` flag is almost necessary.

-If you want to run a test request on a test topology, use the ``-f`` flag.
+If you want to run a test request on a test topology, use the ``--full`` flag.
 ESCAPEv2 will parse the topology description form file (``escape-mn-topo.nffg`` by default) and start the Infrastructure layer with the Mininet-based emulation.

-If the request is in a file it's more convenient to give it as an initial parameter and not bother with the REST-API.
+If the request is in a file it's more convenient to give it as an initial parameter with the ``service`` argument and not bother with the REST-API.

-In an error is occurred or need to observe the internal states you can start ESCAPEv2 with an interactive Python shell.
+In an error is occurred or need to observe the internal states you can start ESCAPEv2 with an interactive Python shell with the ``interactive`` flag.

 The main layers which grouping the entities are reachable through the main POX object called ``core`` with the names: